gspentzas1991/ChatGPT-API/README.md

 # ChatGPT-API
- An API for ChatGPT/OpenAI completions.
-Supports endpoints for the chat, completion and content-moderation models
+A lightweight ASP.NET Core API for ChatGPT/OpenAI.
+Supports requests for chat, completions and moderation

 # API key
 In order to register your OpenAI API Key, you need to create a User Secret file with your OpenAI API key